elementary/wingpanel/README.md

 * libglib2.0-dev
 * libgranite-dev >= 5.4.0
 * libgtk-3-dev
+* libmutter-10-dev
 * meson
-* libmutter-2-dev
 * valac

-Run `meson` to configure the build environment and then `ninja` to build

-    meson build --prefix=/usr
-    cd build
-    ninja
+You can install them using `./install_deps.sh`.
+(Also, this script is configuring the build environment and adds `build.sh` and `install.sh` scripts for better dev work):

+    chmod +x ./install_deps.sh
+    sudo ./install_deps.sh

+After that, you can run `build.sh` to build:

+    sudo ./build.sh

-To install, use `ninja install` then execute with `io.elementary.wingpanel`
+To install, use `install.sh` then execute with `io.elementary.wingpanel`:

-    sudo ninja install
+    sudo ./install.sh
     io.elementary.wingpanel